LABSS/NetLogo2Mesa/Tutorial.md

 ## What is this guide about?

 In this guide we will take a model written in [NetLogo](https://github.com/NetLogo/NetLogo) and we will transform it into a Python model step by step.
 We will take the [NetLogo Virus on a Network model](https://ccl.northwestern.edu/netlogo/models/VirusonaNetwork) developed by Stonedahl and Wilensky in 2008, as sample written in NetLogo.
 The model demonstrates the spread of a virus within a network, composed of nodes that can assume 3 states: **S**usceptible, **I**nfected, or **R**esistant (SIR).
 Infected nodes can transmit the virus to their neighbors, susceptible nodes can be infected and resistant nodes cannot contract the virus.
-This guide examines the MESA package, a popular agent-based modeling framework written in Python.
+This guide examines the Mesa package, a popular agent-based modeling framework written in Python.
 We wrote this guide trying to be as clear as possible and following the mantra of the popular subreddit eli5 (Explain Like I'm Five).
 The python implementation of each procedure follows this outline:
 1. What the code does in NetLogo
 2. The explanation of the translation process step by step
 3. The code translated into python